 - They both are adaptable for scuba or boating

 For those looking only for an electric drive for their paddle boards and don’t need the scuba, snorkeling or kayak options, Connelly created an electric drive system for their paddle boards.
 It will fit any paddle board with a US Fin box.
 You just replace the center fin with the electric drive and go.

 Like all the others, it comes with a waterproof remote.
 It sports 3 forward speeds up to 3 mph and one reverse speed.
 Stated range is 2-4 hours, obviously dependent on speed and weight being driven.
-You can see the Connelly drive on Amazon at this link or order from Dick’s Sporting Goods here.
+You can see the Connelly drive on Amazon at this link or order from Marine Products here.

 What is an Underwater Scooter?